nebulab/klarna_proxy/README.md

 # Klarna SDK

-This is a non-complete implementation of the Klarna Credit and Klarna Order Management API.
+This is a non-complete implementation of the Klarna Payment and Klarna Order Management API.

 ## Development